 After the Pre-Hearing Statements are filed, the case is set for hearing before the Administrative Judge.
-The hearing is usually held at one or more Page 106 of 116 A publication of the Mississippi Workers' Compensation Educational Association, Inc. ©2013 central locations with the territory of each Administrative Judge.
+The hearing is usually held at one or more central locations with the territory of each Administrative Judge.
+The claims professional handling the claim is required to be present or available to the Commission by phone during the entirety of the hearing.
 The evidentiary record is created at that hearing, and, although the Administrative Judge is not bound by technical or formal rules of procedure or evidentiary rules, the hearing has the appearance of a trial, except there is no jury present.
 The Administrative Judge does not usually announce a decision at the hearing but will usually issue a written order that includes an itemization of the issues, analysis of evidence, findings of fact, conclusions of law, and an award or denial of benefits.
 Depending on the judge and the complexity of the case, the Judge's decision may be received anywhere between a week and six months after the hearing.

-Once the Administration Judge's order is written, it becomes final unless, within twenty days of the date of the decision, either side files an appeal to the Full Commission.
+Once the Administration Judge's order is written, it becomes final unless, within twenty days of the date of the decision, either side may file an appeal to the Full Commission.
 The three Commissioners do not generally hear new evidence sitting in their appellate capacity.
 The full Commission reviews the record, considers the briefs of the parties, hears oral arguments (if requested by the parties and granted by the Commission), and then by written Order either affirms, reverses, or amends the Administrative Judge's decision.